Keep Kids Safe During Albany Winters

-Keeping The Kids Warm In Winter
+Keeping the Kids Warm

-Before you let the kids outdoors for any kind of winter activity, you should have them dress in the proper clothing.
+Before you let the kids outdoors for any kind of winter activity you should have them dress in the proper clothing.
 Winter temperatures typically range between just above freezing to below zero, and if your kids are going to be outside, you'll want them protected from the elements.

 Winter clothing should be warm and consist of removable layers.
 The main source of protection will be a waterproof outer layer and a moisture-wicking inner layer, and the other recommended items of clothing include snow boots, gloves or mittens, and a hat.

 In addition to winter clothing, there are a few more ways you can keep your kids warm and prevent frostbite and hypothermia: